What did you do for your Gold Award project?

 How did you measure the impact your Gold Award project made on your target audience?

 How is your project sustainable?
-How will your project continue to impact after your involvement?

-What is your project’s global and/or national connection?
+What is your global or national connection?

 What did you learn about yourself?